agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 }
 ```

--   The **FormEditTask** function processes an HTTP request to display an editing form for tasks.
-It extracts the **name** and **ID** values from the request's URL, verifies that both are not empty, and then loads an HTML template named **edit.html**, populates it with the data, and sends it as a response to the client.
+-   The **FormEditTask** function processes an HTTP request to display a task editing form.
+It extracts the **name** and **ID** values from the request URL, checks that both are not empty, and then loads an HTML template called **edit.html**, fills it with the data, and sends it as a response to the client.
 If there are errors in the process, appropriate HTTP responses with status codes and error messages are returned.

 -   The **EditTask** function processes an HTTP request to edit a task.
-It introduces a 2-second delay, extracts the **name** and **ID** values, verifies their existence, looks up the task in the database, updates its name, and saves it.
-Then, it loads and displays an HTML template named **item.html** with the modified task.
+It introduces a 2-second delay, extracts the **name** and **ID** values, checks their existence, looks up the task in the database, updates its name, and saves it.
+Then, it loads and displays an HTML template called **item.html** with the modified task.
 In case of errors, it responds with appropriate status codes and error messages.

 Now let's add the routes in **main.go**.